AdeebNqo/surpriz3m3/README.md

 such that you don't get bored or tired of listening to the same songs.
 This way you get rid of the burden of copying music from your pc manually.

+##ToDo

+- [ ] Setup configuration settings
+- [ ] Detect devices
+- [ ] Copy and delete to and from device respectively
+- [ ] Choosing music randomly, accounting for available storage

 ##Dependecies

 - PyMTP 0.0.6